brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 stands at the cross-roads between the legacy of IBM/CTR mechanical calculation/tabulation machines and the future of electronic computing.

-The IBM document entitled ["Commutation and Control"](https://ed-thelen.org/comp-hist/IBM-FU-05-CommutationControl.pdf) provides the details of the IBM mechanical controls used in a wide range of machines of the era.
+The IBM document entitled ["Commutation and Control"](https://ed-thelen.org/comp-hist/IBM-FU-05-CommutationControl.pdf) provides illustrations of the IBM mechanical controls used in a wide range of machines of the era.
 In this post I'll summarize the key concepts that are needed to understand how the 1620 typewriter interface works.
-Some of this is clear from the documentation, some takes some digging.
+Some parts of this are clear from the documentation, other parts take some digging.

 # Duo Relay